Agent Basics

 Dependencies

-After selecting a valid assistant export .json file, depending on the behaviors that are configured in the exported assistant definition, you may need to reset some dependencies.
+After selecting a valid agent export .json file, depending on the behaviors that are configured in the exported agent definition, you may need to reset some dependencies.
 Dependencies are references to objects (things like Contact Points, Queues, Agents, etc).
 Some dependencies may exist in the exporting tenant, but not the importing tenant.

 1732